prabinpebam/figma-liquid-glass/documentation/temp.md

 4. User can then use "Create New" or select different elements

 This plan ensures a minimal, tight UI while providing maximum flexibility for complex selection scenarios and nested LG element management.

+Is there some way you can have separate modular ts files in the src folder but while building you compile it all into a single index.html file in the dist folder which is how Figma needs it.
+Same for code.ts file also.
+That way it's much easier to work with each ts file.

+If this is possible, give me a plan on how to do it.
+Don't make any changes yet.
+I want to review the plan.